 Click HERE for a list of specific programs that Lanier Tech offers that are eligible for the HOPE Career Grant.
 This list is updated annually in the Fall Semester.

-To be eligible for the HOPE Career Grant, students must first qualify for and be receiving the HOPE Grant.
+*To be eligible for the HOPE Career Grant, students must first qualify for and be receiving the HOPE Grant.
 Please review eligibility requirements below.
 The two grants together will cover all tuition in these programs of study.
 Students will still be responsible for student fees and any equipment necessary, although in some cases, financial aid is available for those as well.
+Award amounts are set by the GA General Assembly each year and are subject to change with no prior notice.

 All HOPE programs require students to meet basic requirements.
 An eligible student must: